Persian cat breed information and advice

 Dental malocclusion

 Breeds such as the Persian can suffer dental problems caused by overcrowding of the teeth due to a shortened jaw.
-Persians should have their teeth cleaned daily and in extreme cases may need some teeth removed.
+Persian cats should have their teeth cleaned daily and in extreme cases may need some teeth removed.

 So, is a Persian cat right for you?